 Dog Ownership Is Costly

 Dogs are great for providing companionship, but they don’t make financial sense as security guards.
 If one of the primary reasons you have a dog is to offer protection, then you’re throwing money away out of every paycheck.
-From food costs to vet bills, caring for a dog is expensive – much more so than the low monthly cost of professional home monitoring
+From food costs to vet bills, caring for a dog is expensive – much more than the cost of an alarm system.